Fernthedev/light-chat/Readme.md

 This is basically just a fork of my chatroom program that allows turning on and off lights hooked to the raspberry pi.
-This can either use the pi4j lib or the DLLs designed for this program.
+This uses the pi4j lib.
 It's event system is heavily inspired by bukkit's